Search for Resources

 Students will:

-• listen to a an Aboriginal legend and imagine themselves as rocks.
+• listen to an Indigenous legend and imagine themselves as rocks.

 • discuss what soil is made up of, how soil forms and its importance to life on Earth.